Configuration¶

 Use upstream PLAYWRIGHT_MCP_* variables for Playwright MCP behavior.
 Use CLOAK_PLAYWRIGHT_MCP_* only for Cloak-specific bridge behavior.

 The old CLOAKBROWSER_MCP_* variables are not supported.
 The generated CLI Reference is the authoritative list of bridge CLI flags and their matching environment variables.
+For task-focused examples, see the Recipes section.

 Bridge Options¶